↑

 2 images of blueberry oats with text overlay between them

-Blueberry Overnight Oats is a simple, delicious way to start the day.
+Blueberry Overnight Oats is a simple, delicious breakfast recipe to start the day.
 This easy recipe combines oats, blueberries, cinnamon, and maple into a tasty oatmeal that takes only minutes to make.
 These oats can be enjoyed chilled or warmed, and on-the-go.

 This post contains affiliate links.
 See our Disclosure Statement for more information.

 My Peanut Butter and Banana Overnight Oats recipe is one of the most popular recipes on this blog.
-It’s downright delicious!
-However, if you prefer a lighter oatmeal, or just love blueberries, then these Blueberry Overnight Oats are definitely worth trying.
+It’s incredibly delicious!
+However, if you prefer a lighter oatmeal, or just love the flavor blueberries, then these Blueberry Overnight Oats are definitely worth trying.

 This recipe uses unsweetened vanilla almond milk to add a hint of vanilla in each bite, however, you can use any milk that you prefer.
 I also add a touch of cinnamon for some warm spiciness, flax seeds, and maple syrup (or agave).
 You can easily adjust all of the flavors to your own personal preferences.